mtchavez/aws-mfa-sts/README.md

 ```
 Generating STS Token for default profile
 Adding credentials for default-sts to /path/to/.aws/credentials
-Use with --profile=default-sts or export AWS_DEFAULT_PROFILE=default-sts
+Use with --profile=default-sts

+or set up your environment with

+export AWS_DEFAULT_PROFILE=default-sts
+export AWS_PROFILE=default-sts
 ```

 ### Usage with AWS CLI